infolab-bcg/Sci-deTrade/blockchain/network/README.md

 Besides , the `/scripts/setOrgEnv.sh` script can be used to set up the environment variables for the organizations, this will help to be able to use the `peer` commands directly.

-First, ensure that the peer binaries are on your path, and the Fabric Config path is set assuming that you're in the `deTrade-network` directory.
+First, ensure that the peer binaries are on your path, and the Fabric Config path is set assuming that you're in the `network` directory.

 ```bash
 export PATH=${PWD}/../bin:${PWD}/../bin:$PATH